Muvon/yoda/README.md

 | container.[env].yml | Optional you can create file with template that will be used when docker-compose.yml is generated for this environment.
 For example if you have container.dev.yml and starting services in dev environment will use all keys from this file replacing common container.yml keys|
 | entrypoint | Its entrypoint for you container.
 Its optional but good practise to use this file as executable for your container starting point |

+#### What is container.yml
+This file contains valid docker-compose section for current service. container_name is immutable and declared by Yoda internaly.
+You can specify image key here with shortcut to image from Buildfile.
+For example if your Buildfile describe image with key "base" you can put here just **image: base** and Yoda automatic will replace base to image from build params specified in Buildfile.

 ### Path: env.sh
 Here you can declare BASH environment variables and use it everywhere.
 For example you can write here IMAGE_NAME to set image name with revision and other staff and use it in Buildfile and container.yml.